Mamoud26/ST-ERP-Den/README.md

 3. Brows to the containing folder and select the file.

-Or just double click on the installation file and choose Instal.
+Or just double click on the installation file and choose Install.

 The STERP-Denoising appears alongside MATLAB toolbox apps in the apps gallery.
 Users do not need to manage the MATLAB search path or other installation details.